Mykol71/ostools-1.17/README.md

 + Completed
 = Information
 - List item
+?
+Unsure

 > updateos x.x.x
 ----------------
-o run now trigger?
+? run now trigger
+? remote ssh access
+o update to padss-4 hardening
-o
+o hold training class

 ~ updateos 1.9.2
 ----------------
-+ enable/disable script for prod use? (if not prod-ready prompt for exec.) (replace nopub) o documentation example; pa-dss4 group with 1 script labeled for each pci rule. o group desc. (displays readme DESC for group.) $updateos help group o group help. (displays readme HELP for group.) $updateos group help o group script calling another group? (nested groups) o when running a group, check for another group matching serial and run that group as well. (for handling one-offs)
++ enable/disable script for prod use? (if not prod-ready prompt for exec.) (replace nopub) ~ add indicator to help dialog if script is not prod ready. o documentation example; pa-dss4 group with 1 script labeled for each pci rule. o group desc. (displays readme DESC for group.) $updateos help group o group script calling another group? (nested groups) o when running a group, check for another group matching serial and run that group as well. (for handling one-offs)